vyabini/SQL-Portfolio-Projects/README.md

 # SQL-Portfolio-Projects
-Exploring the datasets using SQL server
+All the datasets were explored and analysed using SQL server